What is one of the most iconic structures in all of Florence?

-One of the best solutions to visiting the entire complex, in my experience, is the VIP Duomo & Secret Terraces Tour which includes entrance and a guided tour of the Church and the Crypt underneath the Cathedral floor, access to several off-limit areas to the average tourist (like the central nave and the area by the main altar) and entrance to the Baptistery, Bell Tower, and Museum of the Duomo valid for the following 48 hours, so no need to rush your way through.
+One of the best solutions to visiting the entire complex, in my experience, is the VIP Duomo & Secret Terraces Tour which includes entrance and a guided tour of the Church and the Crypt underneath the Cathedral floor, access to several off-limit areas to the average tourist (like the central nave and the area by the main altar) and entrance to the Baptistery, Bell Tower, and Museum of the Duomo.
+The ticket is valid for the following 48 hours, so no need to rush your way through.

 The true highlight, of course, (which you can’t do any other way but through this tour) is the exclusive access to the Circular Room of statues that lead to the Rooftop Terraces.

 This tour is VIP treatment, almost as if you were the Pope himself.

 We met our guide right in front of the official ticket office for the Duomo, and were immediately whisked off to the Cathedral steps for a privileged fast-entry into the cathedral, skipping the line.
 Our highly trained tour guide, Maria, is part of OPA, the “cathedral works organization” created when the Duomo started to be built hundreds of years ago and still operating today!
 Her knowledge on all of the Duomo monuments was exceptional, and she kept our attention with amusing anecdotes and “behind the scenes” stories.
 The Duomo maintains high standards when selecting their guides, and it shows, with a clear and articulate English she explained the important details and answered all of our questions.

 Duomo & Rooftop Terrace Tour at a Glance

 Duration: about 1.5 hours